ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 1. The leading (blue dot) and trailing (yellow dot) edges complete the set of frame boundaries.

 ![peak-finding](peak_finding.png)
+**Figure 1:** Left: raw data from a diffraction experiment at V20, showing the 6 WFM frames in different colours, as well as various markers that illustrate the steps in the frame finding algorithm (see text).
+Right: Histogramming of counts in amplitude bins to detect the background as the most common count occurence.

 ### Applying the conversion to time-of-flight